armahdavi/Statistics-Codes/README.md

 # Statistics-Codes
-This repository includes all the codes in statistcs I have developed from my previous projects.
+This repository includes all the codes in Statistcs I have developed from my previous projects.